Print File Specifications

 Our printers require .pdf files, so that is the preferred file format when submitting your print files.
 We can also accept .psd, .ai, or .indd files, especially if some editing work is needed, but please be sure to send along any fonts or linked images used in your file as well if you choose to do this.
-We are able to open Word, Publisher, and Excel files, but the formatting often changes when opened on different computers so our graphic design department will have to convert to .pdf and send you a proof to be sure everything looks as intended before printing.
+We are able to open Word, Publisher, and Excel files, but the formatting often changes when opened on different computers so we will have to convert to .pdf and send you a proof to be sure everything looks as intended.
 We recommend skipping this step by saving your file as a .pdf on your machine, and sending the .pdf, which will flatten all your fonts and formatting and guarantee the file we receive and open on our machine looks the same as the one you are seeing on your machine.

 All images need to be saved at 300 dpi or higher in order to be print ready.
 Keep in mind most images saved from the internet will be only 72 dpi and not printable except at very, very small sizes.
 Whatever size an image is at 300 dpi resolution will be the largest we can print it due to the nature of raster graphics.
 Please see Vector vs. Raster Graphics below for more information.

 It’s important to begin with a high-quality image which means the highest resolution and image dimensions you can get.
 When it comes to source images, bigger is better, because you can go down in size, but not up, without losing quality.